 - Transverse flow.
 The buoyant motion is perpendicular to the forced motion.

-Natural circulation is the circulation of fluid within piping systems or open pools that is due to the density changes caused by temperature differences.
+Natural circulation is the circulation of fluid within piping systems or open pools due to the density changes caused by temperature differences.
 Natural circulation does not require any mechanical devices to maintain flow.

 See also: Natural Circulation